Shved15/python-all-interview-questions/questions.md

 - perform code validation checks (such as compliance with PEP8 requirements, presence of documentation, etc.);
 - perform comprehensive project checks (unit tests, etc.);
 - abort the commit operation in case of errors and display a detailed log for troubleshooting.

+# Dokcer

+## What is docker and what features does it have

+Docker can be used in CI/CD.
+Docker is a container management tool that allows you to run applications in isolated environments and package applications and all their dependencies into containers.

+Using Docker can simplify the process of building and deploying applications to CI/CD.
+For example, instead of installing and configuring all the dependencies every time you build an application, you can create a Docker image that contains all the necessary dependencies and settings.
+This image can then be used in different stages of CI/CD such as build, test, and deployment.

+In this way, Docker can speed up and automate the process of building, testing, and deploying applications on CI/CD, enabling teams to deliver high-quality software to production more quickly.

+Docker is an open-source platform for building, shipping, and running applications in containers.
+Containers are a lightweight form of virtualization that allows applications to run in an isolated environment, with their own runtime, system libraries, and dependencies.
+Docker is widely used by software development teams to streamline the process of building, testing, and deploying applications.

+Here are some key features of Docker:

+1. Portability: Docker allows applications to be packaged in a container, along with all of their dependencies, making them highly portable.
+Containers can be easily moved between different environments, such as development, testing, and production, without the need to modify the application or its configuration.

+2. Isolation: Docker containers provide a level of isolation between applications, which helps to ensure that they do not interfere with each other.
+Each container has its own file system, networking, and system resources, which are separate from the host operating system.

+3. Scalability: Docker makes it easy to scale applications horizontally, by creating multiple instances of the same container.
+This can be done automatically, using tools like Docker Compose and Kubernetes, to ensure that the application can handle increasing amounts of traffic.

+4. Consistency: Docker allows teams to create a consistent environment for building, testing, and deploying applications.
+This helps to reduce the risk of errors and conflicts, as all team members are working with the same tools and dependencies.

+5 .Versioning: Docker allows teams to version their applications, by creating images of each container at different stages of the development process.
+This makes it easy to roll back to previous versions of the application, if needed.

+6. Security: Docker provides built-in security features, such as namespace isolation, seccomp profiles, and AppArmor/SELinux profiles, which help to protect applications and data from external threats.

+Overall, Docker is a powerful tool for software development teams, offering a range of features that can help to streamline the development process, improve the quality and consistency of applications, and make them more scalable and portable.